rstacruz/tape-standard/README.md

 This offers a finer alternative to adding *standard* into package.json's `scripts.test` block.

-* Runs in the same node process as mocha, removing maybe 500ms of startup time.
+* Runs in the same node process as tape, removing maybe 500ms of startup time.
 * Painlessly integrate standard into your travisci.org tests.

 (Your speed gains may be a bit different from my Pentium II, of course.)